cloudmesh-community/sp19-222-96/notebook.md

 * went over how to standardization and work with k means
 * how to normalize data with basic statics

+# 3/21
+* finished going over kNN
+* basics of regressions models and examples in lecture
+* cms tools

 # 3/26
 * Went over all qualities of docker
 * Worked through and example that launched a flask service